 Defenders say motto is no longer religious

-Some defenders of the motto justify it on the ground that it is a form of what Justice Sandra Day O’Connor has called “ceremonial deism,” that through constant repetition has largely lost is religious content.
+Some defenders of the motto justify it on the ground that it is a form of what Justice Sandra Day O’Connor has called “ceremonial deism” — that through constant repetition, the phrase has largely lost its religious content.
 No longer religious in nature, the phrase has become, rather, a historical artifact, a public recognition of the role of religion in national life, and an expression of patriotism.

 O’Connor explained in her concurring opinion in Elk Grove Unified School District v.
 Newdow (2004), “eradicating such references would sever ties to history that sustains this Nation.”
 Given this, she continued, “the reasonable observer . . . fully aware of our national history and the origins of such practices, would not perceive these acknowledgements as signifying a government endorsement of any specific religion.”
 O’Connor concluded, “I believe that government can, in a discrete category of cases, acknowledge or refer to the divine without offending the Constitution.”
 According to her, “[H]istory, character, and context prevent” references to God, as in the national motto, “from being constitutional violations at all.”